Hungarians in Romania: Historical background

 Transylvania, as a part of the medieval Kingdom of Hungary during the early 12th century.

 The Hungarian tribes originated in the vicinity of the Ural Mountains and arrived in the territory formed by present-day Romania during the 9th century from Etelköz or Atelkuzu (roughly the space occupied by the present day Southern Ukraine, the Republic of Moldova and the Romanian province of Moldavia).
-Due to various circumstances (see Honfoglalás), the Magyar tribes crossed the Carpathians around 895 AD and occupied the Carpathian Basin (including present-day Transylvania) without significant resistance from the local populace.
+Due to various circumstances (see Honfoglalás), the Magyar tribes crossed the Carpathians around AD 895 and occupied what Hungarian historiography calls the Carpathian Basin (including present-day Transylvania) without significant resistance from the local populace.
 The precise date of the conquest of Transylvania is not known; the earliest Magyar artifacts found in the region are dated to the first half of the 10th century.

 In 1526, at the Battle of Mohács, the forces of the Ottoman Empire annihilated the Hungarian army and in 1571 Transylvania became an autonomous state, under the Ottoman suzerainty.
 The Principality of Transylvania was governed by its princes and its parliament (Diet).
-The Transylvanian Diet consisted of three Estates (Unio Trium Nationum): the Hungarian nobility (largely ethnic Hungarian nobility and clergy); the leaders of Transylvanian Saxons-German burghers; and the free Székely Hungarians.
+The Transylvanian Diet consisted of three estates, whose cooperation was eventually codified under the 1437 Unio Trium Nationum pact: the Hungarian nobility (largely ethnic Hungarian nobility and clergy); the leaders of Transylvanian Saxons, i.e. German burghers; and the free Székely Hungarians.

-With the defeat of the Ottomans at the Battle of Vienna in 1683, the Habsburg monarchy gradually began to impose their rule on the formerly autonomous Transylvania.
+With the defeat of the Ottomans at the Second Battle of Vienna in 1683, the Habsburg monarchy gradually began to impose their rule on the formerly autonomous Transylvania.
 From 1711 onward, after the conclusion of Rákóczi's War for Independence, Habsburg control over Transylvania was consolidated, and the princes of Transylvania were replaced with Habsburg imperial governors.
-In 1765 the Grand Principality of Transylvania was proclaimed, consolidating the special separate status of Transylvania within the Habsburg Empire, established by the Diploma Leopoldinum in 1691.
+In 1765, the Grand Principality of Transylvania was proclaimed, consolidating the special separate status of Transylvania within the Habsburg Empire, established by the Diploma Leopoldinum in 1691.
 The Hungarian historiography sees this as a mere formality.
-Within the Habsburg Empire, Transylvania was administratively part of Kingdom of Hungary.
+Within the Habsburg Empire, Transylvania was administratively part of the Kingdom of Hungary.

 After the Austro-Hungarian Compromise of 1867, Transylvania became an integral part of the Kingdom of Hungary again, with Hungarian becoming the official language and Magyarization being introduced in the region not soon after.